 Type of clients and projects

-A common dilemma among marketing companies is whether to serve a small number of high-paying clients or cast a wider net by adapting their pricing model to attract more clients on a budget.
+A common dilemma among marketing companies is whether to serve a small number of high-paying clients or cast a wider net by adapting their marketing agency pricing model to attract more clients on a budget.

 This decision doesn't only impact your costs but also the agency's overall profitability, so take your time when making it.